pinhan03/pinhan03/README.md

-- 👋 Hi, I’m Karen
+# 👋 Hi, I’m Karen
-- a graphic designer with experience in e-commerce and advertising.
+A graphic designer with experience in e-commerce and advertising.
 I am now moving towards becoming a front-end developer.

+## Goals
-- I aim to combine design and development to create outstanding websites and interactive experiences.
-- By leveraging my aesthetic vision and technical skills, I strive to bring innovative solutions to your projects.
+I aim to combine design and development to create outstanding websites and interactive experiences.
+By leveraging my aesthetic vision and technical skills, I strive to bring innovative solutions to your projects.

+## Interests
-- 👀 I enjoy experiencing different lifestyles, have a passion for outdoor activities, and love traveling,
-- which has given me a broader international perspective.
+👀 I enjoy experiencing different lifestyles, have a passion for outdoor activities, and love traveling, which has given me a broader international perspective.
 These interests are the sources of my creativity.

+## Learning
-- 🌱 I’m currently learning HTML／CSS／SCSS／JavaScript／Bootstrap／React／API Integration
+🌱 I’m currently learning HTML, CSS, SCSS, JavaScript, Bootstrap, React, and API Integration.

+## Contact Me
-- 📫 How to reach me ai5859132@gmail.com
+📫 How to reach me: ai5859132@gmail.com

 ## Languages and Tools